HISTORY OF WHITNEY LODGE #229 F & AM

 Samuel V. Jump, all members of Delaware Lodge No. 46, Muncie, Indiana,

-and Jonas Harris of Hagerstown Lodge No. 49, Hagerstown, Indiana, met it
+and Jonas Harris of Hagerstown Lodge No. 49, Hagerstown, Indiana, met

 the office of Dr. S. V. Jump to organize a Masonic Lodge in the village